MatDumoulin/dci-bomberman/README.md

 ## Now that everything is set up, how can I view a game?
 The web server to view a game is on [a separate Git repository](https://github.com/kingbaub3/dci-bomberman-viewer).

+## Help, the leaderboard is not working!
+The leaderboard server needs to be started independently from the game server.
+To start the leaderboard server, run `npm run leaderboard` in a terminal.
+The leaderboard is on a separate server to allow vertical scaling of the application and to lower the load on a single server.

 ## For more information
 This game server uses Colyseus, a game server library.
 For more information on Colyseus, see [the official Colyseus Website](https://colyseus.io/).